grey-fish/grey-fish.github.io/Natas/Level1.md

 Level 1 is fairly simple.

 ## Quest
-We are greeted with below page.
+We are greeted a similar page but with right click disabled.

 ![Level1 Image](./images/Level1.png)

 <br/>

 ## Solution
-Its fairly simple.
-The password is in the source code of the page.
+Inspite of right click being disabled, we can view the source code using the developers console of our browser (in inspect tab), which revelas the password.

 ![Level1 Solution](./images/Level1_solution.png)